barryclark/jekyll-now/_posts/2020-03-18-Replace-Suppliers.md

 ---
 layout: post
-title: "Replace Supplier with Supplies" and friends
+title: _Replace Supplier with Supplies_ and friends
 ---

 Here are three very specific uses of Extract Method on a function that takes an unwieldy object as an input, to help make code cleaner and easier to test.
 I learned these from Arlo Belshee.